athaioan/DIP_LFR/README.md

 ### Dataset format

 The data structure should look like this.
 The cifar10 folder will create itself upon running any of the training scripts.
-We need to create the imagenet_tiny structure ourselves based the .bin file we were given.
+We need to create the imagenet_tiny structure ourselves based using the "image_tensor.bin" file provided in the assignment description.

         ├── data
         │   ├──imagenet_tiny